 In the next few weeks, we were able to track his progress and he worked through different levels of training.
 We were so proud of him when we got the call that he had been matched with a person and we were invited to attend his graduation.

 The graduation was a special day with many more tears but I’d like to think some of them were happy tears.
-Takoda was going to be with Robert, a man in Florida who had recently lost his eye sight due to illness.
+Takoda was going to be with Robert, a man in Florida who had recently lost his eyesight due to illness.
 Robert was so grateful for our service in raising Takoda and it was evident that Takoda knew he was meant for this job!
 He was proud in his working harness and knew that Robert was now his person.

 As we got back in the car after graduation, we had puppy number 2 in the car with us.
 Schroeder was a black lab and very laid back.
 My daughter held him all the way home as her tears fell, knowing that she would do it again!

-My daughter is about to graduate from high school, and has raised three puppies along the way.
+My daughter is about to graduate from high school and has raised three puppies along the way.
 That’s more than three years of dog training and commitment.
 All three of her dogs are working.
 Two are working with a blind person and one was career changed due to a hip issue and is now a service dog at a school.

 A few years ago, I never would have even thought of having three dogs (or even one) in my house and in my heart, but it has been so worth it!
 It has been a gift to see the mentoring that happened for my daughter.
 It has been a gift to love three dogs!
-It has been a gift to know that what we did, mostly with a lot of fun and love, has transformed another person’s life and given them freedom of mobility, and a sense of independence they didn’t have.
+It has been a gift to know that what we did, mostly with a lot of fun and love, has transformed another person’s life and given the freedom of mobility, and a sense of independence they didn’t have.
 It has also been a gift that we could do this together as a family.